Printf-Hello-World/AI-Chasing-Drones/README.md

 <br />Agent uses rays to “see” environment, simulated sensor values of position, velocity and rotation are also used as input.
 Actions are high-level actions like “pitch up”, “yaw right” etc. Actions are floating point numbers between -1

+## Approach ##
+The concept of curriculum Learning was used, where the final scenario of two drones chasing a target drone was broken down into 3 simpler phases, which each phase building up to the next phase.